vkblog/vkblog.github.io/_posts/2018-08-23-america-online-and-off.md

 All of the stores are upscale tenants like Ulta and Nordstrom Rack, and all of the restaurants have menus featuring "local" and "organic" offerings in green sans-serif fonts.
 There is a Wegmans nearby, and several sleek, brand-new gyms.
 There is an upscale beauty salon where overdressed stylists sit near completely empty chairs, playing on their phones, waiting for clients.

 After the congested ultra-highways lacing through King of Prussia and the miles of parking lots, it's a refreshing change to see people walking around, small gaggles of kids playing together and running around.
-But, on a deeper level, it becomes obvious that the Town Center, like many things built from the top down, is souless.
+But, on a deeper level, it becomes obvious that the Town Center, like many things built from the top down, is soulless.

 At first, it's fun to browse the stores, check out the overpriced yoga leggings and wheat grass shots.
 But, as you walk through the town center, you realize it was not built for people, but for corporations.